- Academic Calendar

 ( Cost of Attendance ) - ( Expected Family Contribution ) = Educational Need

-- Cost of Attendance refers to the amount it costs to attend Adventist University.
-This cost includes tuition, an estimated book allowance, an estimated cost for uniforms, an estimated cost for computer for first-time students, a matriculation fee, professional fees, room and board, and personal and travel allowances.
+Cost of Attendance refers to the amount it costs to attend FHCHS.
+This cost includes tuition, an estimated book allowance, an estimated cost for uniforms, a matriculation fee, professional fees, room and board, and personal and travel allowances.
+The Expected Family Contribution is determined by analyzing the data the student and/or parent provide(s) on the FAFSA according to a process which has been mandated by the Congress of the United States.
+The difference between the above two components is considered to be the student’s Educational Need.